Rust Traits: Defining Character

 [dependencies]

 I just want to underline that the name is traits_for_plugins.
-Next, we already said that since the directory have a lib.rs and a main.rs at the root, the compiler will build the lib then the application.
-They will be respectively named target/debug/libtraits_for_plugins.rliband target/debug/traits_for_plugins.exe.
+Next, we already said that since the directory have a lib.rs and a main.rs in the root, the compiler will build the lib crate then the binary crate.
+They will be respectively named target/debug/libtraits_for_plugins.rlib (.rlib like Rust lib, a static library plus some metadata.
+Cannot be linked with C/C++) and target/debug/traits_for_plugins.exe.

-To build the library, the build system reads the content of lib.rs (the crate root file).
+To build the library crate, the build system reads the content of lib.rs (the crate root file).
 Here it is in all its glory :

 // lib.rs